What is in this leaflet

-These side effects are usually mild and some may also be present as part of your disorder.
+These side effects are usually mild and often short-lived.
+Some symptoms may also be present as part of your disorder.
 Stomach upsets can be overcome by taking Seniere during meals.

 Tell your doctor as soon as possible if you notice any of the following:

 - allergic reaction